 Trim all visible fat from the tenderloin and spleen before cutting.

-6 cloves of garlic, finely minced
+- 6 cloves garlic - finely minced

-2 c. of fresh pork blood
+- 2 cups fresh pork blood

-about 3 tbsps. of cooking oil
+- 3 tablesoons cooking oil

-patis (fish sauce), to taste
+- patis (fish sauce) - to taste

-ground black pepper (optional)
+- ground black pepper - optional

-a large handful of sili (chili) leaves, stems discarded
+- 1 large handful sili (chili) leaves

-Pour in the broth.
+- Pour in the broth.
 Season with fish sauce.
 Bring to the boil.
 Lower the heat, cover and simmer for 15 to 30 minutes.

-Add the pork liver.
+- Add the pork liver.
 Pour in the pork blood.
 Bring to the boil.
 Add more fish sauce, if needed.
 If using pepper, add it now.
 Lower the heat, cover and simmer for another 10 minutes.

-Turn off the heat.
+- Turn off the heat.
 Add the sili leaves, pressing them down into the broth.
 Cover and leave to wilt the leaves for a few minutes.

-Serve the batchoy soup hot.
+- Serve the batchoy soup hot.